jacordero/ESA-audio-sentiment-analysis/STERN_Audio_README.md

 # STERN Audio module

-STERN Audio module repository contains the software and, testing pipeline, and libraries such as traing and retraining the models.
+STERN Audio module repository contains the software, testing pipeline,and libraries such as traing and retraining the models.

 - A preprocessing that extract [feautures](./docs/FeatureExtraction.md) from audial input data.
 - A [training](./docs/Training.md) library provides the API to train the models on the extract features.